 Course Code: pcc

 Your journey begins.
-Whether you're an aspiring graphic artist or a weekend photographer, Photoshop can take you to your photographs to amazing places.
+Whether you're an aspiring graphic artist or a weekend photographer, Photoshop can help you turn your photographs into masterpieces.
 Even if you've never touched Photoshop before, you will be able to open, edit, and save files before this lesson ends.

 Zoom, Scrubby Zoom, Airbrush, Eraser, Smudge: do you know what these tools and commands mean in Photoshop?
 In this lesson, you will find out how to navigate your image, so you can edit and paint more effectively.
 You will also learn how to erase, blur, smudge, and finger paint.